Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-We refer the reader to the bibliographic notes in Chapter~\ref{chapter:conformal-exchangeability} for references about the most common variants of conformal prediction and detailed history.
+We refer the reader to the bibliographic notes in Chapter~\ref{chapter:conformal-exchangeability} for references about the most common variants of conformal prediction and a detailed history of the field.
 Here, we will briefly mention some other textbooks and tutorials on conformal prediction.
 The first such book was~\emph{Algorithmic Learning in a Random World} by~\citet{vovk2005algorithmic}, which introduced the mathematical framework behind conformal prediction.
-More recent textbooks include~\citet{shafer2008tutorial},~\citet{balasubramanian2014conformal}, and~\citet{angelopoulos2022conformal}.
-Turning to the specific algorithms in this section, split conformal prediction was first described in~\citet{papadopoulos2002inductive}, which also introduced the scaled residual score function; see also \citet{lei2018distribution}.
-Lastly, the CQR score function is due to~\citet{romano2019conformalized}, and the high-probability score is studied in~\citet{Sadinle2016LeastAS}.
+More recent textbooks and tutorials include the works of~\citet{shafer2008tutorial},~\citet{balasubramanian2014conformal}, and~\citet{angelopoulos2023conformal}.
+Turning to the specific algorithms in this section, split conformal prediction is first described in~\citet{papadopoulos2002inductive}, with the residual score function as a canonical example.
+The same paper also introduced the scaled residual score function as an alternative; see also \citet{lei2018distribution}.
+Lastly, the CQR score function is due to~\citet{romano2019conformalized}, while the high-probability score is studied in~\citet{Sadinle2016LeastAS} (see also earlier work by \citet{papadopoulos2008inductive}, which studies a related score).